compmem/QuantCog/README.md

 - Navarro, D. J., & Fuss, I. G. (2009).
 Fast and accurate calculations for first-passage times in Wiener diffusion models. *Journal of Mathematical Psychology*, 53(4), 222-230.
 [PDF](https://compcogscisydney.org/publications/NavarroFuss2009.pdf)
   - Paper illustrating the fast and accurate estimation of WFPT models.

+- McClelland, J. L., (2009).
+The place of modeling in cognitive science. *Topics in Cognitive Science*, 1, 11-38.

+- Heathcote A, Brown SD, & Wagenmakers E-J, "An Introduction to Good Practices in Cognitive Modeling", *An Introduction to Model-Based Cognitive Neuroscience*, Springer, E-J Wagenmakers (ed), 1-14.

+- Wagenmakers, E.-J. (2009).
+Methodological and empirical developments for the Ratcliff diffusion model of response times and accuracy. *European Journal of Cognitive Psychology*, 21, 641-671.

+- Brown, S.D., & Heathcote, A. J. (2008).
+The simplest complete model of choice response time: Linear ballistic accumulation. *Cognitive Psychology*, 57, 153-178.